The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/CTF/f25-flash-ctf.md

 import NameBanner from '@site/src/components/NameBanner';

 # Fall 2025 Flash CTF
 Welcome to the Fall 2025 Flash Capture The Flag competition!
 You are allowed to use any online tool including AI.
-There are 20 total questions.
+There are 20 total challenges.

 *NOTE: Your correct answers are being saved and sent even if you refresh the page.*
 <NameBanner />